 Concurrently with the closing of the initial public offering, the 5,217,408 shares of convertible preferred stock outstanding at March 31, 2000 were automatically converted into 10,434,816 shares of common stock.
-In addition, the \$12.5 million convertible debenture, together with accrued interest, with Edwards Lifesciences Corporation, also converted into common stock at \$15 per share.
+In addition, the \$12.5 million convertible debenture, together with accrued interest, with Edwards Lifesciences Corporation, also converted into common stock at \$15 per share

-Because the initial public offering occurred after March 31, 2000, we had not used any of the net proceeds from the offering through the end of the period covered by this report on Form 10-Q. The Company has used the net proceeds from its initial public offering of Common Stock of the Company to invest in short-term and long-term, interest bearing, investment grade securities and has used its existing cash balances to fund the general operations of the Company.
+From the time of receipt through June 30, the Company has used the net proceeds from its initial public offering of Common Stock of the Company to invest in short-term and long-term, interest bearing, investment grade securities and has used its existing cash balances to fund the general operations of the Company.
 The proceeds will be used for general corporate purposes, including working capital and product development.
 A portion of the net proceeds may also be used to acquire or invest in complementary business or products or to obtain the right to use complementary technologies.
 The Company has no agreements or commitments with respect to any such acquisition or investments and the Company is not currently engaged in any material negotiations with respect to any such transaction.
 None of the Company's net proceeds of the Offering were paid directly or indirectly to any director, officer, general partner of the Company or their associates, persons owning 10% or more of any class of equity securities of the Company, or an affiliate of the Company.
 We expect that our use of proceeds from the offering will conform to the intended use of proceeds as described in our initial public offering prospectus dated April 6, 2000.